Lung PET scan

 Positron emission tomography (PET) is a sophisticated medical imaging technique.
 It uses a radioactive tracer to pinpoint differences in tissues on the molecular level.
-PET scans can detect differences in body functions, such as blood flow, use of oxygen, and uptake of sugar (glucose) molecules.
+A whole-body PET scan can detect differences in body functions, such as blood flow, use of oxygen, and uptake of sugar (glucose) molecules.
 This allows your doctor to see how certain organs are functioning.

-A lung PET scan, often in combination with a lung CT, can be used to detect lung cancer.
-The computer combines images from the two scans to provide a three-dimensional image, which highlights any areas of especially rapid metabolic activity.
+A lung PET scan is typically combined with a lung CT scan to detect conditions like lung cancer.
+The computer combines information from the two scans to provide a three-dimensional image, which highlights any areas of especially rapid metabolic activity.
 This process is known as image fusion.
 The scans allow your doctor to distinguish between benign (noncancerous) and malignant (cancerous) masses.

-If you need a lung PET scan, you will be injected with a small amount of a radioactive tracer substance about one hour before the scan.
-Most often, an isotope of the element fluorine will be used.
+For lung PET scan, you’re injected intravenously with a small amount of glucose that contains a radioactive tracer substance about an hour before the scan.
+Most often, an isotope of the element fluorine is used.
 The needle may sting temporarily, but otherwise the procedure is painless.

-Once in the bloodstream, the tracer substance will accumulate in the organ or area that is being examined and begin to give off energy in the form of gamma rays.
-These rays are then detected by the PET scanner to create detailed images, which can help your doctor determine the structure and functioning of the organ or area that is being examined.
+Once in the bloodstream, the tracer substance accumulates in your organs and tissues and begins to give off energy in the form of gamma rays.
+The PET scanner detects these rays and creates detailed images from them.
+The images can help your doctor examine the structure and functioning of the specific organ or area being examined.

-You will need to wait for about an hour to allow the tracer to accumulate, after which you will be asked to lie on a narrow table.
-The table slides inside a tunnel-shaped scanner.
-You will be able to talk to technicians while the scan takes place, but it’s important to lie still while the scan runs—too much movement could cause blurry images.
-The scan will take about 30 minutes.
+During the exam, you need to be lying down on a narrow table.
+This table slides inside a tunnel-shaped scanner.
+You’re able to talk to technicians while the scan takes place, but it’s important to lie still while the scan runs.
+Too much movement could result in blurry images.

-There is no need for special preparation.
-You will be asked not to eat or drink anything besides water for several hours before the scan.
-It is very important to follow these instructions.
+Your doctor will ask you not to eat or drink anything besides water for several hours before the scan.
+It’s very important to follow these instructions.
 A PET scan often depends on monitoring slight differences in how cells metabolize sugars.
-If you have eaten, or had a sugary drink, this could interfere with interpretation of the results.
+Eating a snack or drinking a sugary beverage could interfere with results.